Merrimu

 To receive regular stakeholder updates on the project, enter your details into the ‘Subscribe now’ fields.

-The Victorian Planning Authority (VPA) will continue to involve you in the planning process as it progresses.
-Opportunities for informal and formal feedback to the plan will also be provided.
 You can stay up to date by subscribing to the project newsletter in the ‘Subscribe now’ fields on the right-hand toolbar of this webpage.

 Supporting Documentation